kstenerud/concise-encoding/cte-specification.md

 #### Verbatim Sequence

-A Verbatim escape sequence works similarly to a ["here document"](https://en.wikipedia.org/wiki/Here_document).
+A verbatim escape sequence works like a ["here document"](https://en.wikipedia.org/wiki/Here_document).
 It's composed as follows:

  * Verbatim sequence escape initiator (`\.`).
  * An end-of-sequence sentinel, which is a sequence of [CTE safe](ce-structure.md#character-safety), non-whitespace characters.